Menus & Nutrition

 A lunch is made up of 5 basic food components: milk, meat or meat alternate, vegetable, fruit, and grain.
 Students must select at least 3 of these components for a complete meal (1 of which must be a vegetable or fruit).
 A breakfast is made up of 4 food items: milk, fruit/vegetable, 2 grains (or 1 grain and 1 meat/meat alternate).
 Students must select 3 of these items for a complete meal (1 of which must be a vegetable or fruit).

-An a la carte item is any item sold that is not part of a first, complete meal (see “Offer Versus Serve” above the menus).
-All of the following items sold separately, as individual items, are considered a la carte:
+An á la carte item is any item sold that is not part of a first, complete meal (see “Offer Versus Serve” above the menus for the components that make a complete meal).
+All of the following items sold separately, as individual items, are considered á la carte:

 - Milk or Juice sold separately (a complete lunch includes a milk and/or juice, any additional milks or juices are extra)